This article is part of a larger series on Hiring.

 LinkedIn is a top spot for job seekers and companies looking to hire new employees, with more than half a billion members (in more than 200 countries).
 Your first step to finding quality talent is learning how to post a job on LinkedIn.
 We will guide you through a quick step-by-step process to getting your jobs posted (for free).
 We’ve spelled out the steps below and in a short tutorial video.

 Step 1: Create a Company Page

-To set up a LinkedIn company page, you must first have a personal profile that includes your full name.
+Before using LinkedIn to start hiring employees, you will have to create and set up a LinkedIn company page.
+To do so, you must first have a personal profile that includes your full name.
 You can set one up easily by clicking Join Now on the LinkedIn homepage and following the prompts.
 Once you have completed this, you can create a company page.

 Note: Do not set up a personal profile using a company name.
 This will cause your account to be flagged and removed from LinkedIn.

 To set up your company page, follow these steps: